-On November 30, 2021, the Wolastoqey Nation (made up of 6 Maliseet First Nations) filed an Action in the Court of Queen's Bench of New Brunswick naming the Province of New Brunswick and the Attorney General of Canada and several other forestry and other companies operating in New Brunswick as defendants.
-Acadian's subsidiaries Acadian Timber Limited Partnership by its General Partner, Acadian Timber GP Inc. and Acadian Timber GP Inc. are among the defendants in this Action.
+On November 30, 2021, the Wolastoqey Nation (made up of six Maliseet First Nations) filed an Action in the Court of Queen's Bench of New Brunswick naming the Province of New Brunswick and the Attorney General of Canada and several other forestry and other companies operating in New Brunswick as defendants.
+Acadian's subsidiaries Acadian Timber Limited Partnership by its General Partner, Acadian Timber GP Inc., and Acadian Timber GP Inc. are among the defendants in this Action.
 The Action seeks, in part, a declaration of Aboriginal title to the land currently owned by the defendants in New Brunswick, including Acadian.
-Acadian has filed a Notice of Intent to Defend.
+Acadian has filed a Notice of Intent to Defend and a Motion to Dismiss the case.
 The outcome of the claim is not determinable at this time.